 FAFSA stands for Free Application for Federal Student Aid and is used by colleges or post-secondary programs to determine how much financial aid you will receive to go to school.
 So what is it and why is it so important?
-There are a few types of aid in the FAFSA, so you could receive a Grant (which doesn’t have to be repaid, unless you drop out) and/or you might be offered a Loan (aka you’ll borrow money that you’ll have to pay back with interest).
+There are a few types of aid in the FAFSA, so you could receive a Grant (which doesn’t have to be repaid, unless you drop out), you might be offered a Loan (aka you’ll borrow money that you’ll have to pay back with interest), and/or you may be eligible for federal work-study (working on or off-campus to cover part of your tuition).
 Now, you don’t need to accept financial aid if you don’t want, but completing the FAFSA will at least let you know what you are eligible to get to help you pay for school.

 A lot of people have tried to put this easily, so we’ll give this our shot too.
 Loans are money you’re borrowing and in the case with a Federal Loan, you’re borrowing money from the United States Government.
 Loans usually carry an interest fee, which is like a tax that is added on to the amount you borrow and is included on the payments you make over time.